BartBruininks/mdvwhole/README.md

 No copies of the box are made to complete the PBC, instead we use a graph base approach.
 Therefore object completion is very light on memory and can cover an arbitrary amount of consecutive PBC crossings.

+## How to cite
+For now it is best to cite the original MDVoxelSegmentation paper with the note that you used the new beta 'Whole' feature.

 ## Install
 `pip install mdvwhole`